 Can our Oldham volunteers ask questions before sending items?

 Yes.
-You can message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067 with photos and questions before deciding anything.
+You can message GoldPaid on WhatsApp or call us on 07763 741067 with photos and questions before deciding anything.
 Many Oldham shops ask first to understand what they have before requesting a label.

 What Royal Mail cover applies when we post?